GLAM-Workbench/glam-workbench.github.io/docs/trove-journals.md

 ### Politicians talking about 'immigrants' and 'refugees'
 Using the notebook above I harvested parliamentary press releases that included any of the terms 'immigrant', 'asylum seeker', 'boat people', 'illegal arrivals', or 'boat arrivals'.
 A total of 12,619 text files were harvested.
 You can [browse the files on CloudStor](https://cloudstor.aarnet.edu.au/plus/s/Msoj978Zlrud40g), or download the [complete dataset as a zip file (43mb)](https://cloudstor.aarnet.edu.au/plus/s/diwB0tnpv1X1ORN).

+### Politicians talking about COVID
+Using the notebook above I harvested parliamentary press releases that included any of the terms 'COVID' or 'coronavirus'.
+A total of 3,995 text files were harvested.
+You can download the [complete dataset as a zip file (12mb)](https://github.com/GLAM-Workbench/trove-journals/raw/6f4d805186716853b81c7d93cac6754685b384bf/press-releases/press-releases-coronavirus-or-covid.zip).

 ## Cite as